Chapter 13:

 "We trade goods and karma with copper, bronze, silver, gold, and meteorite-blue moon-coins.
 Naturally, meteorite-blue is the most expensive currency value."
 Jan finished off his explanation.

 "It's good that all of you are here because I need you for Kairo's next trial."
 Jan advised.
-Everyone fell silent.

-To Kairo, she appeared tiny, and her top-heavy figure accentuated by an embroidered red-black silk bodice and a chest-length mage cape with a crescent moon clasp.
+To Kairo, she appeared tiny, and her top-heavy figure was accentuated by an embroidered red-black silk bodice and a chest-length mage cape with a crescent moon clasp.
 Her narrow waist and hourglass hips looked perfectly curvy in her short, frilly yellow-red skirt and bike shorts.
 Red stockings and black, thigh-high spiked-heel boots elongated her skinny legs.
 She flicked a long blond ponytail off her shoulder.

 "Countess Turnstine, Leela.
 Did our Valide Sultan send you?"
 Jan formally greeted the young girl, ignoring her expression of incivility from her dull-colored blue eyes.
 The girl may look innocent and pretty with her soft cheeks and delicate features.
 But she was something else.